nkarni/meteor-stock/README.md

 # meteor-stock

+To install:

+     npm install -g meteor-stock

+To use:

+* Create a meteor app and CD to its root
+* Run: `yo meteor-stock`

+What is meteor-stock?

 A interactive Yeoman generator for Meteor projects.
 Allows the user to employ their own naming to create:

 * views (with html and js files)